The panel is divided into four sub-panels. The PC VR panel displays based on selection:

 1. Status Display

-Indicates the connection status.
-The icon is green when connected.
+Indicates connection status; the icon is green when connected.

 2. Connect Button

-The font is gray when it is not connectable, indicating that the receiver is not plugged in.
-The font is white when it is connectable.
-If you encounter connection issues, please refer here
+The font is gray when not connectable, indicating the receiver is not inserted.
+The font is white when connectable.
+If you encounter connection issues, please refer here.

 3. Shutdown Button

 Click to shut down all.
-If you want to shut down a specific sensor, you can open the details of that sensor to shut it down (refer here), or directly place it in the charging box to shut it down (refer here).
+To shut down a specific sensor, open the sensor details for shutdown (refer here), or place it in the charging box for shutdown (refer here).

 4. Motion Capture Mode Switch, switch according to your usage scenario

-Only users who use SteamVR need to switch to the VR scene.
-If it is a general scene, such as recording animation or non-VR scene live streaming, switch to PC mode.
-Note that if you switch to VR mode and VR is not connected, it will automatically switch to PC mode.
+Only users using SteamVR need to switch to VR mode.
+For regular scenarios like recording animations or non-VR live streaming, switch to PC mode.
+Note that if switched to VR mode and VR is not connected, it will automatically switch to PC mode.

 5. Log Switch

 In 3D preview mode, the switch is available.
-By default, the log is not displayed.
-The icon on the right is to clear the log.
-If you turn off the 3D preview, the log will be displayed by default and cannot be turned off.
+Logs are not displayed by default.
+The icon on the right clears logs.
+If 3D preview is closed, logs are displayed by default and cannot be closed.

 6. Help Document Button